Helenyin123/changnote/web-technology-project.md

 * Content must be delimited with a beginning and end tag.
 * Content must be properly nested without overlapping or missing.
 Parents within roots, children within parents.
 * The tags are case-sensitive, the beginning and end tags must match exactly.
 Tag name can't contain space or start with digit number.
+* There should be a root element that wrap every element inside it.

 ```markdown
 <person>